TWBug/GoldCardHenge/content/application/_index.en.md

   * Applicants from Hong Kong and Macau may need to supply copies of resident and identity information.
   * Documents issued in the Mainland area have to be attested and examined by[ the institutions instituted or appointed by the Executive Yuan, or non-governmental organizations](https://ws.mac.gov.tw/001/Upload/OldWeb/www.mac.gov.tw/ct5bfa.html?xItem=110586&ctNode=5946&mp=3) entrusted by the Executive Yuan (Strait Exchange Foundation) following the rule in Article 7 of "Act Governing Relations between Peoples of the Taiwan Area and the Mainland Area."
   * An overseas ROC representative office must verify documents from the following countries/regions: Afghanistan, Algeria, Bengal, Bhutan, Myanmar, Cambodia, Cameroon, Cuba, Ghana, Iran, Iraq, Laos, Nepal, Niger, Nigeria, Pakistan, Senegal, Somalia, Sri Lanka, Syria, Philippines, Thailand, Vietnam, Malaysia, and Indonesia.

-{{< base >}}
-Notes:

-* The uploaded passport copy must be the same as the passport used for the visa application.
-* Provide and upload supporting documentation as closely as possible with the proposed specifications to ensure a speedy application.
-If you are required to send in more supporting documents, the processing time can extend by many weeks to over a month.
-{{< /base >}}

 {{< teaser prefix="4." >}}
 Payment and E-Mail Confirmation